aras62/vision-based-prediction/datasets/year_datasets.md

 <h2>Datasets by Year</h2>
 Below is the list of datasets grouped according to their years.Within each group, the datasets are **sorted** based on their **popularity**, (i.e how often they are used in prediction papers).

- Each dataset in the list has a associated link to the publication page and/or arxiv preprint if available.
+ Each dataset in the list has an associated link to the publication page and/or arxiv preprint if available.
 By **clicking on the dataset** you can get the following information:

 * **Applications** that use the dataset
-* **Task** of the dataset, e.g. driving, activity, etc* **Papers** that used the dataset in chronological order* **Data types**, i.e. anotations available in the dataset
+* **Task** of the dataset, e.g. driving, activity, etc* **Papers** that used the dataset in chronological order* **Data type and annotations** available in the dataset
 * **Bibtext** of the dataset

 <a name=datasets_2019></a>